 IdentiGO CABS information

-The Estes Park Police Department provides breathalyzer tests (BA's/PBT's) Monday - Friday from 8a.m. to 5p.m. excluding holidays and on weekends from 8a.m. to 5p.m.
-You can request a breathalyzer by coming to the Police Department lobby located inside Town Hall.
+The Estes Park Police Department provides breathalyzer tests (BA's/PBT's) Monday - Friday from 8 a.m. to 5 p.m. (excluding holidays) and on weekends from 8a.m. to 5p.m.
+You can request a breathalyzer by coming to the Police Department lobby, located inside Town Hall at 170 MacGregor Ave.
 You do not need to call ahead or make an appointment, however, wait time will depend on the availability of officers.
-Tests cost $15.00 for each occurrence.
+Tests cost $15 for each occurrence.
 The Police Department does not provide UAs.
-If you need a BA after-hours or on weekends in Estes Park you can contact one of the following providers:
+If you need a BA after-hours or on weekends, you can contact one of the following Estes Park providers:

 The Estes Park Police Department does not issue protection orders.
-To obtain a protection order you should contact an attorney or the Larimer County Courts at 970-679-4417.
-Additional information on protection orders can be found on the Colorado Judicial Branch website
+To obtain a protection order, contact an attorney or the Larimer County Courts at 970-679-4417.
+Additional information on protection orders can be found on the Colorado Judicial Branch website.

 Estes Valley Crisis Advocates provides service to Estes Park and the surrounding valley.
-EVCA services can be accessed by calling 970-577-9781 Monday - Friday from 8a.m. to 5p.m.
-After hours, weekends and holidays you can call dispatch at 970-586-4000 and request an advocate.
-Dispatchers will only need your name and phone number, you do not need to tell them why you need an advocate.
+EVCA services can be accessed by calling 970-577-9781 Monday - Friday from 8 a.m. to 5 p.m.
+To access services after hours, during weekends and on holidays, call dispatch at 970-586-4000 to request an advocate.
+Dispatchers only need your name and phone number to connect you to an advocate.

-Concealed Handgun Permits are issued and administered by the Larimer County Sheriff's Office from their office in Fort Collins.
-Contact the Sheriff's Office at 970-416-1985 or visit their Concealed Handgun Permit page for more information on obtaining a permit, renewing a permit, applications and FAQs.
+Concealed Handgun Permits are issued and administered by the Larimer County Sheriff's Office in Fort Collins.
+Contact the Sheriff's Office at 970-416-1985 or visit their Concealed Handgun Permit page for more information on obtaining, renewing and applying for a concealed handgun permit.

-For quick and accurate information on road conditions anywhere in Colorado you can dial 511 or visit the Colorado Department of Transportation website for an up to date and interactive map of all area highways.
+For quick and accurate information on road conditions in Colorado, dial 511 or visit the Colorado Department of Transportation website for an up-to-date interactive map of all area highways.

 Always dial 911 in an emergency.
-If you are not sure which agency needs to assist you the 911 dispatcher will ask you questions and route you to the correct one.
-See the list below for non-emergency numbers to all Emergency Services in the Estes Valley:
+If you are unsure which agency to contact, call police dispatch at 970-586-4000 and the dispatcher will assist you in determining the correct one.
+The list below contains non-emergency numbers to all Emergency Services in the Estes Valley: